 Envision yourself sitting next to a friend on a bus ride.
-Whilst searching for topics to spark conversation, your friend makes an honest attempt at doing so by pulling out their phone and tilting the screen toward you.
-They’ve decided to share a video with you, and reading this, you may very well feel the disappointment of this contrived situation.
-Some people can’t stand watching videos that others make them watch.
-The video may be entertaining, but they will be bored.
-The video may be educational, but they won’t learn a thing.
-A vast number of people around you will internally reject anything that they are made to do, when they’re left without much room for push-back.
-At the root of the disappointment, there seems to be a perceived loss in autonomy.
-Them not being able to control whether or not they watch the video (due to a desire to also maintain their likability), makes them watch, but reject the content that they are exposed to.
+Whilst scouring for topics to spark conversation, your friend makes an honest attempt at doing so by pulling out their phone and tilting the screen toward you.
+They’ve decided to share a video with you, and even in reading this, you may very well feel the entrapment of this contrived situation.

-Explicit Demands Are Likely to Be Rejected
+Explicit Demands Are Likelier to Be Rejected

 Let’s now make an effort to take the example of being forced to watch a video on someone else’s phone and broaden the perspective.
 What can we learn from people’s lack of desire to commit to things they have no say in?
 You’ll meet people who have a tendency to reject things that you ask them to do.
 Even if your intentions are good, people don’t like being told what to do without a chance to rebut.
 Explicit demands for attention do not work effectively in increasing the likelihood of making people do the things that you want them to.

 Shaping the behavior of the ones around you while still allowing them to feel a sense of control over their own actions is a difficult thing to do.
-Entice them to believe that whatever you want them to do is a good idea.
+That goal is rooted in enticing them to believe that whatever you want them to do is a good idea.
 Explaining your reasoning for why things must be done in the manner that you propose can help.
-If managing a group and attributing tasks to members of your team, ensure to always make an attempt at allowing your ideas to grow inside their minds.
-Break your ideas down, and separate out objective truths from your subjective desires.
-Good ideas stand strong on their own accord.
-If your idea has objective truths within in, then learn to voice those objective truths prior to selling the whole idea to those who listen.
+If managing a group and attributing tasks to members of your team, ensure to always make an attempt at allowing the roots of your ideas to grow inside their minds, rather than forcing a full fledged thought into their fertile soil.

 Perhaps it will educate you on the destination which you’re headed toward together, and enrich your mutual experience together.
 Communicating the objective reasoning behind your propositions allows others to adopt the sense of an idea being good.
 Be explicit in your objective reasoning for asking people to do things that you want them to do.
 Be sure to refrain from voicing things that may be understood as self serving and subjective.

-Listening to people after you give your objective reasoning for asking them to do something gives them a sense of peace surrounding the situation in which they are in and is a powerful tool in allowing them to discover the better traits of your ideas.
-People’s dislike for watching your family videos from the past weekend is lessened if you give them a good objective reason to do so, and involve them in the process of determining whether or not they should watch.
+Listening to people after you give your objective reasoning for asking them to do something gives them a sense of ease surrounding the situation in which they are in.
+It is a powerful tool in allowing them to discover the better traits of your ideas.
+People’s disdain for watching your family videos from the past weekend is lessened if you give them a good objective reason to do so, and involve them in the process of determining whether they should watch.